ukoethe/ilastik-build/Readme.md

 ```

 * Open a new command shell (to activate your chages to the `PATH`) and invoke python with the appropriate ilastik start-up script.

+Create an .exe Installer:

+* Open `ilastik.sln`, and build the project `PACKAGE`.
+The installer will be named something like `ilastik-0.6.a-win64.exe` in the same directory.